mlm-games/ass-rs/crates/reassarus-renderer/README.md

     also the correctness reference for the GPU path)
   - Repose (GPU) scene adapter: composes subtitles with the rest of a Repose UI via `repose-core` + `repose-render-wgpu` offscreen readback
-  - Automatic backend selection (defaults to Software)
+  - Automatic backend selection (prefers Repose when compiled in, falls back to Software)

 - **Complete ASS/SSA Support**
   - All ASS v4+ tags and formatting